NCAR/lrose-core/docs/README_INSTALL_BIN.md

-## INSTALLING an LROSE binary distribution
+## INSTALLING an LROSE binary release

 ### Choose your install directory (prefix location)

 The default is: `/usr/local/lrose`

-### Download the LROSE binary distribution
+### Download the LROSE binary release

-Create a directory for the distribution:
+Create a directory for the release:

 ```
   cd
-  mkdir dist
+  mkdir release
-  cd dist
+  cd release
 ```

 Download the binary tar file from: